COVID-19 Reopening Matrix

 • Entry from other non-EU/Schengen Area countries is allowed for:

 - Fully vaccinated travelers, who received their last dose at least 14 days before entry; provided they are not entering from China (reciprocity reservation) or a ‘virus variant area’.
 Vaccination certificates should contain personal data (name and date of birth), vaccination date and number, vaccine name, disease name, administering agency (name and address), and written or electronic confirmation (with electronic signature or seal).

 - German nationals and residents, and their family members.

-- Partners of German residents, carrying a written invitation; a copy of their partner’s identity document; and a declaration and proof of their relationship.
+- Partners of German residents, carrying a written invitation as well as a copy of their partner’s identity document and a declaration and proof of their relationship.

 - EU/Schengen Area/UK nationals and their family members.

 - EU long-term residence permit holders and those holding other types of EU or national residence permits (excluding newly approved permits, unless greenlisted as highly qualified).

 - Residents of Australia, Canada, Chile, Hong Kong, Kuwait, Jordan, Macao, Moldova, New Zealand, Qatar, Rwanda, Saudi Arabia, Singapore, South Korea, Taiwan, Ukraine and Uruguay (Mainland China remains pending reciprocity);